Siphonogobius nue

-Siphonogobius nue is a species of goby native to the coastal waters of Japan where it occurs on sandy substrates with rocks or artificial structures for concealment.
+Siphonogobius nue is a species of goby that is the only species of the monotypic genus Siphonogobius.
+It is native to the coastal waters of Japan where it occurs on sandy substrates with rocks or artificial structures for concealment.
 A shallow water fish, it is found at depths of from 1 to 2 m.
 Males of this species grows to a length of 9.2 cm SL while the females only reach 8.3 cm SL.
 This species is the only known member of its genus.